Ismail-Opatola/one-conversion-angular-app/README.md

 The new `HttpClient` service is included in the Http Client module which is used to initiate HTTP request and resposes on Angular apps

-The `HttpClientModule` needs to be imported inti the module.
+The `HttpClientModule` needs to be imported into the module.
 Ussaully in the app module.

 `HttpClient` also gives other useful functionality like __interceptors__, __headers__ etc.